reignite/burnout.io/content/causes.md

 /*
-Title: Figure it out
+Title: What can I do?
 Description: What can you do to combat burnout?
 */

-# Figure it out.
+# What can I do?.
 The general consensus seems to be that there are three steps in fighting against burnout:

 ## 1. Determine if it's self-inflicted.
 If you can take some time off, be removed from on-call for a bit, or allow that next task to wait until you become yourself again, *do it*.
+Get some sleep and figure out what it will take to remove the strain.

-There is no benefit to being a "hero" if the toll is so great that your personal life and relationships suffer.
+There is no benefit
+to being a "hero" if the toll is so great that your personal life and relationships suffer.

 ## 2. Determine if it's an external pressure.
 * Management says they need that new feature *now*.
-* You're not allowed to fix the technical debt and end up just applying band-aids to everything.
+* You're not allowed to fix the technical debt and end up just applying band-aids to everything, which means you're constantly fighting fires.
 * You're the only reason the systems stay running, but you have to work 60 hours a week to make it happen.